 How does it affect people?

 Most commonly, the symptoms of narcolepsy develop gradually over time, although in some cases symptoms can begin more suddenly.
-People will usually develop sleepiness as the first symptoms, with cataplexy and other features developing afterwards.
+People will usually develop sleepiness as the first symptom, with cataplexy and other features possibly developing afterwards.
 The sleepiness can make it very difficult for people to function normally during the day.
 Learning, concentration and working can all be impacted, as can the ability to drive safely.
 Many people with narcolepsy can also experience depression.

 Where and when should you seek help?